johnbutton1200/zone-challenge/README.md

 1. **HappyPathTestComplex** - this test should pass
 2. **HappyPathTestComplexFail** - this test will fail in order to demonstrate the information made avialbe for debugging when a test fails

 By default, both tests will run headless on a desktop size instance of Chrome.
-To demonstrate the tests being run on mobile you can comment and uncomment lines 32 and 35 respectively of BaseClasses/BaseClass.cs
+To demonstrate the tests being run on mobile you can comment and uncomment lines 32 and 35 respectively of BaseClasses/BaseClass.cs.
+Additionally, line 37 can be commented out to disable headless mode.

 ![Test configuration](img/testConfig.png?raw=true "Test configuration")